Edith Thompson and Frederick Bywaters: Burial

 The remains of Frederick Bywaters still lie in an unmarked grave within the walls of HMP Pentonville, where they were buried shortly after his execution in January 1923.

-The remains of Percy Thompson are buried at the City of London Cemetery and Crematorium.
+The remains of Percy Thompson are buried at the City of London Cemetery.

 On 22 November 2018, Edith Thompson's remains were exhumed from Brookwood Cemetery, and two days later formally buried alongside her parents, in accordance with her mother's wishes, in the City of London Cemetery.

 Critiques of the case and the trial

 René Weis echoes a trend of recent and older suggestions that Edith Thompson was innocent of murder.
 In his letter to the Home Secretary in 1988, he notes that the Crown used a selection of her letters in Court to generate a climate of prejudice against her as an immoral adulteress who seduced a young man eight years her junior.
-Weis writes: "Despite the fact that there is no evidence of any kind in the letters or otherwise that Edith Thompson knew that her husband would be assaulted that night in that particular place and in that manner, the Solicitor-General stated in his opening address to the jury that ‘there is the undoubted evidence in the letters upon which you can find that there was a preconcerted meeting between Mrs Thompson and Bywaters at the place.’
+Weis writes: "Despite the fact that there is no evidence of any kind in the letters or otherwise that Edith Thompson knew that her husband would be assaulted that night in that particular place and in that manner, the Solicitor-General stated in his opening address to the jury that 'there is the undoubted evidence in the letters upon which you can find that there was a preconcerted meeting between Mrs Thompson and Bywaters at the place.'
 As only half of Edith Thompson's correspondence was submitted in Court, the jury may well have been led to believe, by this erroneous claim, that a reference to the place, the time, and the manner occurred in one of the letters withheld from them.
-That the jury was furthermore influenced by the judge's openly expressed disgust concerning the sexual immorality of the correspondence is on record in a letter which a juror wrote to The Daily Telegraph thirty years later: ‘It was my duty to read them [the letters] to the members of the jury … “Nauseous” is hardly strong enough to describe their contents ...
-The jury performed a painful duty, but Mrs Thompson's letters were her own condemnation."
+That the jury was furthermore influenced by the judge's openly expressed disgust concerning the sexual immorality of the correspondence is on record in a letter which a juror wrote to The Daily Telegraph thirty years later: 'It was my duty to read them [the letters] to the members of the jury ...
+"Nauseous" is hardly strong enough to describe their contents ...
+The jury performed a painful duty, but Mrs Thompson's letters were her own condemnation.